rzhang19/domino_game/README.md

 - Docs: our Doxygen-generated documentation

 Unimportant folders:
-- Library: NOT libraries!
-Apparently Unity generates this to store metadata and caches.
-We didn't touch this
 - Packages: we won't add packages here.
 We'll add them inside /Assets
 ```